JR33D/ngx-chronology/README.md

 # NGX-Chronology

 This is a chronology module and components for Angular projects.
+[Live Demo Here](https://jr33d.github.io/ngx-chronology/)

 ![Logo of the project](./images/green/Icon_256.png)